linhnh95/laravel-query-support/README.md

 ## laravel-query-support

-Laravel 5 Layer is a package that helps to create structure and help with the project construction process.
+Laravel 5 Layer is a package that helps to fast create Query

 ## Installation